Get started with Python

 - The text to be added to the output PDF, written between double quotation marks.

-Review the following snippet with a placeholder and compare it to the last step of the previous procedure:
+Review this snippet with a placeholder and compare it to the last step of the previous procedure:

 python ./add_text.py INPUT_FILE "TEXT_TO_BE_ADDED" OUTPUT_FILE